I'm breastfeeding my newborn and my baby's bowel movements are yellow and mushy. Is this normal for baby poop?

 If you're concerned about the color or consistency of your baby's bowel movements, contact your baby's health care provider.
 This is especially important if your baby's bowel movements are:

 - Red or bloody

-When you contact the doctor, be prepared to describe your baby's bowel movements, including color, consistency, volume and frequency.
-The more details you provide, the better the doctor will be able to help you determine what's normal for your baby — and when treatment might be needed.
+When you contact a health care provider, be prepared to describe your baby's bowel movements, including color, consistency, volume and frequency.
+The more details you provide, the better your baby's health care provider will be able to help you determine if treatment might be needed.

-- Jana LA, et al. Heading Home With Your Newborn: From Birth to Reality.
-2nd ed.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2011:67.
+- Jana LA, et al. Poop happens.
+In: Heading Home With Your Newborn: From Birth to Reality.
+3rd ed.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2015.